ThorpeJosh/truenas-zfs-unlock/README.md

 [![Tests](https://github.com/ThorpeJosh/truenas-zfs-unlock/actions/workflows/test.yml/badge.svg)](https://github.com/ThorpeJosh/truenas-zfs-unlock/actions/workflows/test.yml)
 [![Publish Docker Image](https://github.com/ThorpeJosh/truenas-zfs-unlock/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/ThorpeJosh/truenas-zfs-unlock/actions/workflows/docker-publish.yml)

-This tool allows you to control your Truenas ZFS encryption keys by enabling offsite storage of your keys, remote dataset unlocking, and only unlocking your data when it is neccassary.
+This tool grants you full control of your Truenas ZFS encryption keys by enabling offsite key storage, remote dataset unlocking, and automated control over when your datasets are unlocked.

-## Purpose?
+## Why?
-ZFS dataset encryption provides a multitude of security benefits, chiefly; the securing of physical data drives when at rest, in transit, after disposal, and in the event of hardware theft.
+ZFS dataset encryption provides a multitude of security benefits, chiefly; the securing of hardware data drives when at rest, in transit, after disposal, and in the event of theft.

-Proper encryption key management is paramount, as unauthorised possession of keys and data drives entirely undermines the benefits of zfs encryption.

 Unfortunately, by default Truenas stores ZFS dataset encryption keys on the boot drive.
-As the boot drive is physically located with all the encrypted drives the benefits of zfs encryption are almost entirely undermined.
+As the boot drive is physically located with all the encrypted drives the benefits of zfs encryption are undermined.

-To protect the data on your drives from unauthorised access during transit or in the event of theft, keys cannot be stored locally on your Truenas server.
+To protect the data on your drives from unauthorised access during transporation or in the event of theft, keys cannot be stored locally on your Truenas server.

 ## Image variants
 ### Supported Architectures